 Credit by Examination

-As authorized by Section 55050 of Title V of the California Code of Regulations, students may apply for Credit by Examination.
+Students may apply for Credit by Examination as authorized by Section 55050 of Title V of the California Code of Regulations.

-After successfully completing 12 semester units of credit at Victor Valley College, a registered student may receive college credit for courses challenged through departmental examinations.
-These may be in subjects in which the student is qualified based on prior training and/or experience for which credit or advanced placement has not already been awarded.
+After successfully completing 12-semester units of credit at Victor Valley College, a registered student may receive college credit for courses challenged through departmental examinations.
+These may be in subjects where the student is qualified based on prior training and/or experience for which credit or advanced placement has not already been awarded.

-Applications for this type of credit are available through Admissions and Records and must be approved first by the appropriate academic department.
-After credit by examination eligibility has been established, a non-refundable fee equal to the per unit enrollment fee will be charged for each administered exam, and is payable at the Bursar’s Office.
+Applications for this type of credit are available through Admissions and Records and must be approved by the appropriate academic department.
+After credit by examination, eligibility has been established.
+A non-refundable fee equal to the per-unit enrollment fee will be charged for each administered exam and is payable at the Bursar’s Office.

 Awarding credit by examination is subject to the following guidelines: